thunderheadone/one-sdk-ios-test/README.md

 - When opted out, tracking will stop and locally queued data will be removed.
 - For instructions on how to completely remove a user's data from Thunderhead ONE or Salesforce Interaction Studio - see our [api documentation](https://thunderheadone.github.io/one-api/#operation/delete).

-### Disable in-list Optimizations
+### Enable in-list Optimizations

-To disable in-list Optimizations, add the following to your app’s Info.plist file and set `DisableInListOptimization` to `YES` (boolean value).
+In-list Optimizations are disabled by default.
+To enable in-list Optimizations, add the following to your app’s Info.plist file and set `DisableInListOptimization` to `false` (boolean value).

 ![Thunderhead Config App's Info.plist file](https://github.com/thunderheadone/one-sdk-ios/raw/master/images/ThunderheadConfigInfoPlistEntry.png)